Juniper/contrail-specs/maintenance_mode.md

 2) Deactivate-Maintenance-Mode

 - Select device and initiate "deactivate maintenance mode" action.
+- Screen1: Parameters page.
+Show advanced_parameters just like with hitless image upgrade and allow the user to modify these parameters if desired.
+"Next" button at the bottom will trigger UI to call deactivate-maintenance-mode workflow.
 - Screen4: Job progress page.
 Show job progress of deactivate workflow.
 This page is similar to Screen3 of the activate workflow.
 This will show the results of the last health check.
 In this case, however,